 SEC chair focuses on Crypto; new rules on trading, custody, and issuance expected

-A sweeping regulatory revamp for the crypto sector is being fast-tracked by the SEC chair, with the goal of legitimizing markets, combating fraud, and fostering substantial innovation in the digital asset ecosystem.
+The SEC chair is fast-tracking a sweeping regulatory revamp for the crypto sector, aiming to legitimize markets, combat fraud, and foster substantial innovation in the digital asset ecosystem.

 SEC Chair Accelerates Crypto Regulations — Major Rules on the Horizon

-Regulation of digital assets was placed at the forefront by U.S. Securities and Exchange Commission (SEC) Chairman Paul S. Atkins during his June 3 testimony before the Senate Appropriations Subcommittee on Financial Services and General Government.
-While addressing lawmakers in Washington, D.C., Atkins emphasized that constructing a structured and lawful base for cryptocurrency markets will define his tenure.
+On June 3, U.S. Securities and Exchange Commission (SEC) Chairman Paul S. Atkins prioritized digital asset regulation during his testimony before the Senate Appropriations Subcommittee on Financial Services and General Government.
+Speaking directly to lawmakers in Washington, D.C., Atkins emphasized his commitment to building a structured and lawful foundation for cryptocurrency markets—a mission that will define his tenure.

 A key priority of my chairmanship will be to develop a rational regulatory framework for crypto asset markets that establishes clear rules of the road for the issuance, custody, and trading of crypto assets while continuing to discourage bad actors from violating the law.